SUPERCILEX/personal-website/_posts/projects/2024-07-21-ringboard.md

 ### Rings, rings everywhere

 Io_uring—barring a few hiccups early on—has been a pleasure to work with.
-It has made writing an efficient single-threaded server a breeze.
-Consider signal handling for example: using [`signalfd`](https://man7.org/linux/man-pages/man2/signalfd.2.html), we can post a read request to io_uring and handle graceful shutdown alongside the rest of the event loop.
+It made writing an efficient single-threaded server a breeze.
+To illustrate, consider signal handling: using [`signalfd`](https://man7.org/linux/man-pages/man2/signalfd.2.html), we can post a read request to io_uring and handle graceful shutdown alongside the rest of the event loop.
 No need for blocking code, threads, or pipes to handle signals!
 The server's simplicity is driven by the ability to write